ese5160/a14g-final-submission-s25-t05-fusion-maverick/README.md

 ### Device Functionality

+1. Design of the Internet-Connected Device

+    The system is composed of two custom-designed PCB modules: the Wand Module and the Actuator Module.

+    The Wand Module detects hand gestures using an onboard IMU and activates only when the force-sensitive resistor (FSR) is pressed, minimizing unintended gesture recognition.

+    Once a gesture is recognized, the microcontroller processes the data and transmits the corresponding command to the cloud via Wi-Fi.

+    The Actuator Module, which maintains an active Wi-Fi Internet connection, receives this command and performs the appropriate action using motor and LCD.

+    After execution, the actuator sends feedback to confirm task completion, which is communicated back to the user via a vibration motor on the wand.

+2. Sensors, Actuators, and Key Components
+Wand PCB:

+Slide Switch – Powers the wand on/off.

+Force-Sensitive Resistor (FSR) – Enables gesture recognition only with intentional input.

+Inertial Measurement Unit (IMU) – Detects motion and captures gesture patterns.

+NeoPixel LED Strip – Provides visual animation feedback upon command transmission.

+Vibration Motor – Delivers haptic feedback when a task is confirmed as complete.

+Actuator PCB:

+LCD Screen – Displays animations or task-related visuals.

+Motor – Executes the received command from the wand module.
+The speed can be changed.

+State LED – Indicates task activity status (on during task execution, off when idle);  also serves as a debugging tool.

 ### Challenges

 The difficulties we encountered lies in two aspects: MQTT communications between two devices with the introduction of Node-RED and the stack/memory allocation among different threads/tasks.

+For the MQTT communications problem, we aimed to achieve both end-to-end/device-to-device control and cloud control, then we need to tackle with the potential conflicts.
+We used

 For the